askforalfred/alfred/README.md

 ## SOTA Models

-A curated list of models that outperform the Seq2Seq baseline models from ALFRED:
+Models that outperform the Seq2Seq baseline models from ALFRED:
 <br>
 <b> MOCA: A Modular Object-Centric Approach for Interactive Instruction Following </b>
 <br>